On symmetry groups of oriented matroids: Preliminaries

+We are sometimes interested in some special classes of oriented matroids, which have better correspondence with some geometric structures.
 An element $e \in E$ is called a {\it loop} if $X(e)=0$ for all $X \in {\cal V}^*$.
-An oriented matroid is said to be {\it loopless} if it has no loops.
-If $X(e)=X(f)$ (resp. $X(e)=-X(f)$) for all $X \in {\cal V}^*$, $e$ and $f$ are said to be {\it parallel} (resp. {\it antiparallel}).
-An oriented matroid is said to be {\it simple} if it has neigther loops, distinct parallel elements nor distinct antiparallel elements.
-If an oriented matroid contains the positive covector $(++\dots +)$, it is said to be {\it acyclic}.
-For an acyclic oriented matroid ${\cal M}$ on a ground set $E$, an element $e \in E$ is called an {\it extreme point} of ${\cal M}$ if there is the covector $X$ such that $X(e)=0$ and $X(f)=+$ for all $f \in E \setminus \{ e \}$.
-An acyclic oriented matroid ${\cal M}$ is said to be {\it a matroid polytope} if all elements of ${\cal M}$ are extreme points.
+An oriented matroid ${\cal M}$ is said to be {\it loopless} if it has no loops.
+If $X(e)=X(f)$ (resp.\ $X(e)=-X(f)$) for all $X \in {\cal V}^*$, $e$ and $f$ are said to be {\it parallel} (resp.\ {\it antiparallel}). ${\cal M}$ is said to be {\it simple} if it has neither loops, distinct parallel elements nor distinct antiparallel elements.
+If ${\cal M}$ is realized by a vector configuration, a loop corresponds to the zero vector, parallel elements to vectors with the same direction, and antiparallel elements to vectors with the opposite directions.